 Baverstock S and Wright K.M.
 (2015) Borderline personality disorder in young people: the perspectives of frontline professionals in child and adolescent mental health.
 Mental Health Nursing 35(4): 14-19.

-Wright K (2000) How do Professionals Working within Mental Health Services Perceive Crisis Unpublished, Qualitative Study for MA: Interprofessional Issues in Health and Welfare.
+Wright K (2000) How do Professionals Working within Mental Health Services Perceive Crisis Unpublished, Ethnomethological Study for MA: Interprofessional Issues in Health and Welfare

 An Evaluation of the Implementation, Management and Impact of service user involvement initiatives in secure care, Yorkshire & Humber.
 PI: Mick Mckeown.
-Co-investigators: Karen Wright, Helen Spandler, Fiona Jones, Graham Browning.
-2012.
+Co-investigators: Helen Spandler, Fiona Jones, Graham Browning.
+2012

-The study of therapeutic relationships and recovery within an eating disorder service.
-PI: Karen Wright- current PhD study. (submit January 2013)
+PhD study: A phenomenological study of the therapeutic relationships between women with anorexia and their workers within an eating disorder service.
+PI: Karen Wright 2013

 Journal Reviewer for:

 British and Irish Group of the Study of Personality Disorders